kitconcept/volto-blocks/README.md

 ## Locally developing the individual package.

-You just need to update your mrs.developer.json
+You just need to update your mrs.developer.json like this.

 ```
   "kitconcept.volto-blocks": {